avrj/slack-clone/README.md

-** I'm not going to maintain this repo anymore, but feel free to fork or create PRs **
+** I'm not going to actively maintain this repo anymore (since Feb 2017), but feel free to fork the project or create PRs **